 Minor because: Although the QC inspector did not measure the light intensity, the ambient lighting was more than the minimum, and a visual indication could have been seen by the inspector.

-Not minor if: Using appropriate lighting, it was found that the weld was unacceptable
+Not minor if: Using appropriate lighting, it was found that the weld was unacceptable, or

-he welds were not accessible for re-inspection.
+The welds were not accessible for re-inspection.

 EXAMPLE 13